Hartlepool United F.C.: 1997–present: success under IOR and relegation from the Football League

 In 1997, Harold Hornsey sold the club to IOR Ltd, with Ken Hodcroft becoming chairman.
 After narrowly avoiding relegation to the Conference in 1999, the appointment of Chris Turner turned around the club's fortunes.
 Three consecutive defeats in the semi-finals of the play-offs preceded promotion in 2002–03 as runners-up, narrowly missing out on the title to Rushden & Diamonds.
 Hartlepool then achieved their highest finishing position since the introduction of the four-division structure, coming sixth in the third tier in both 2003–04 and 2004–05 under Neale Cooper.
 In the latter season, they reached the play-off final but lost out to Sheffield Wednesday after extra time.
 Relegated in 2006, they bounced straight back as runners-up in what was by then League Two.
 Promotion was confirmed with an away win at Wycombe Wanderers but they missed out on the title on the final day to Walsall.

 They would spend six years in the third tier before being relegated in 2012–13.
-They came close to automatic relegation to non-League in 2014–15.
+They came close to automatic relegation to non-League in 2014–15 before a late recovery to finish 22nd.
 June 2015 saw a change of ownership, IOR handing over to Essex recruitment firm JPNG, which appointed director Gary Coxall as chairman.
 But two years later, they were relegated from League Two after 96 years in the Football League.
 Needing to win their final match of the season and hope Newport County did not, Hartlepool came from behind to beat title-chasing Doncaster Rovers; however, Newport produced an 89th-minute winner to secure their own safety at Hartlepool's expense.
 By November 2017, financial legacy issues from JPNG intensified, with the club narrowly avoiding liquidation after being bought by local businessman Raj Singh in April 2018.
 Hartlepool ultimately finished a turbulent first season in non-League in 15th place.
-After four years, they returned to the Football League via the play-offs, defeating Torquay United on penalties in the 2021 play-off final.
+After four years, they returned to the Football League via the play-offs, defeating Torquay United on penalties in the 2021 National League play-off final.
 In Hartlepool's first season back in the EFL, they finished 17th and reached the EFL Trophy semi-finals for the first time, losing on penalties to Rotherham United.
 However, in 2022–23, the club were relegated back to the National League after only two seasons in the fourth tier.
+The club was placed up for sale in April 2023 before being sold in December 2025 to American businessman Landon Smith.
+Singh's tenure saw a high turnover of managers with 14 managerial changes during a near eight year ownership.